You can use this tutorial with Adobe® Photoshop® Elements versions 7 and 8.

 The Foreground color box picks up the color you select.
 Now if you were to use the Paint Brush or similar tool, it would use the new foreground color.

 Another way to change the foreground color is to click the Foreground color box and use the color picker.
+3. Click the Foreground color box.
+The Select Foreground Color dialog box appears, as shown in Figure4.

 5. Using the large color field on the left, click to select a new shade.